 PID is a Product ID.
 For the micro:bit this is 0x0204

 SERNO is the serial number - this is a unique number allocated to each micro:bit 'baked in' to the nRF51 app processor.

 This information is generated by the DAPLink firmware running on the KL26 interface processor on the back of the micro:bit board.
-You can find out more information about this firmware here:

 Here is a trace of a session on a Mac book air, capturing this information (Serial number edited out for anonymity)